-The School has appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate material online when using the School's IT system.
-The School's IT department constantly monitors the use of the School's WIFI and liaises with the DSLs where concerns arise outside of the normal weekly report.
+The school's internet access is protected by a firewall that restricts access to inappropriate or harmful content.
+The School's IT department constantly monitors the use of the School's WIFI and liaises with the DSPs where concerns arise outside of the normal weekly report.
 The School uses Watchguard for their Firewall and Internet Filter Configuration.
 Further details of this can be located in the IT office.
-Such systems aim to reduce the risk of children being subjected to harmful online interaction with others including commercial advertising and grooming (contact risk); restrict access to online risks such as online gambling, phishing or financial scam(commerce risk); and help manage online behaviour that can increase a child's likelihood of, or causes, harm for example making, sending and receiving explicit images.
+Such systems aim to reduce the risk of children being exposed to illegal, inappropriate or harmful materials online (content risk); reduce the risk of children being subjected to harmful online interaction with others including commercial advertising and grooming (contact risk); restrict access to online risks such as online gambling, phishing or financial scam(commerce risk); and help manage online behaviour that can increase a child's likelihood of, or causes, harm for example making, sending and receiving explicit images.